Initially approved: June 3, 2013

 Human Resources will serve as a content and procedural resource advisor during these discussions, and work with both parties to strive for a timely resolution to the workplace dispute.
 The outcome of the informal discussions must be clearly communicated to the employee by the supervisor or other appropriate personnel in writing.

-If the informal discussion is unsuccessful in resolving the grievable issue, the employee may choose to file a formal grievance.
-If no written response is provided by the supervisor within the 15-calendar day timeframe, the employee may proceed by filing a formal grievance.
+If the informal discussion is unsuccessful in resolving the grievable issue, or if no written response is provided by the supervisor within the 15-calendar day timeframe (including any agreed-upon extensions), then the employee may proceed by filing a formal internal grievance, if eligible.
 Time spent in the informal discussion with supervisor is not a part of the formal internal grievance process.

-The formal internal grievance process begins when a grievant files a formal grievance request in accordance with this policy.
+The formal internal grievance process begins when a grievant files a formal internal grievance request in accordance with this policy.
 The grievant must begin the formal internal grievance process by filing a written grievance to the Associate Vice Chancellor for Human Resources and Payroll or his/her designee.
-The grievant must complete the required informal processes before filing a formal grievance.
+The grievant must complete any required informal processes within the stated time frames before filing a formal internal grievance.

 1. Purpose of Mediation